raylib-extras/game-premake/README.md

 ## Visual Studio 2019 instructions
 These are the instructions for Visual Studio 2019, do these after you do the common steps above.
+Note: If you have a newer version of Visual Studio than 2019, it will probably work with that too.

 ### Download Visual Studio 2019
 Get Visual Studio from https://visualstudio.microsoft.com/downloads/